-In 1822, Fink joined William Ashley’s expedition up the Missouri River from St. Louis and somewhere along the line his shooting “skills” became deadly.
-In his (not so) practical joking manner, one of Fink’s favorite games was to shoot a mug of brew from the top of some fellow’s head.
-However, on this particular night in 1823, when the Ashley group had stopped somewhere near the mouth of the Yellowstone River, his shooting skills would fail him.
+In 1822, Fink joined William Ashley’s expedition up the Missouri River from St. Louis, Missouri and somewhere along the line, his shooting skills became deadly.
+In his “not so” practical joking manner, one of Fink’s favorite games was to shoot a mug of brew from the top of some fellow’s head.
+However, one night in 1823, when the Ashley group had stopped somewhere near the mouth of the Yellowstone River, his shooting skills would fail him.
 Having had much too much to drink, he missed and killed the guy who was wearing the mug on his head.
 In no time, the dead man’s friends retaliated by killing Fink.

 For whatever reason, his legend was being told for decades along with the likes of Paul Bunyan and Pecos Bill.
 The legend grew until some told of him riding a moose like a horse, wrestling alligators, and drowning wolves with his bare hands.
 These tales were further exaggerated in the dime novels that were so popular at the time — to such a point that he became a folk hero.
 In actuality, however, Fink was a drunken bully who deserves his place on these Scoundrel pages.